First Reduction Job: High Scores

 Once events are keyed and distributed in our Reduction cluster, they'll be

-.
+handled by OnEvent.
 In this method we:

 - Decode the value of our KeyedEvent